anees-hill/plotsrv/README.md

 http://127.0.0.1:8000
 ```

-`publish_view()` starts a local plotsrv server automatically when needed (attached to the process).
+`publish_view()` starts a local plotsrv server automatically if one is not already running.
+In interactive mode, the server runs in the same Python process, so it stops when that process exits.

-To serve the viewer on a custom host or port, use explicit local mode:

 ## Passive server workflow

-For process **observability** (longer-running scripts, batch jobs, pipelines, etc.), you can run a separate plotsrv server and publish updates to it from your normal Python code.
+For scripts, jobs, and pipelines that run separately from the viewer, start plotsrv as a passive server.
+This gives you a lightweight UI for seeing the latest outputs from your process, checking whether they are fresh, and browsing the views it exposes.

 ### 1. Adjust your code to publish views

-The most natural pattern is to add `@view` to a function that already produces something useful:
+A simple way to expose existing code is to add `@view` to a function that already returns something useful:

 ```python
 # demo_view.py